Road trip in Himachal Pradesh in SIX days

 - Tsuglad Khang Complex – Located down the street on temple road the entry from the large Iron Gate involves security screening.
 The place is home to 14th Dalai Lama and allows photography within the campus except inside the main temple.

 - Golden temple or Sri Harminder Sahib – Located in Amritsar in the states of Punjab this is one of the holiest places of Sikhs.
 Made of pure gold, the Gurudwara surrounded by a beautiful lake.
 Also, it holds its name for having the world’s largest kitchen serving free food for 100000 – 300000 people a day.

 Delhi is full of hotels from cheap to luxury which suits all sorts of travelers.
 Book online for great deals.
-Prefer taking it after crossing Delhi to prevent from morning traffic jam.
+Prefer taking it after crossing Delhi to prevent morning traffic jam.